 Some Niagara Falls trips offer seriously enticing combos.
 Using a mixture of train and plane links, they'll whisk you from the White House in Washington DC to the Liberty Bell in Philadelphia.
 However, things start by trading Manhattan for the Maid of the Mist on a day that's dedicated to visions of crashing cataracts and the Niagara Gorge.

-Cranking up the duration of your Niagara Falls trip to four days is a doozy if you're looking to adventure beyond the Maid of the Mist and the Cave of the Winds.
+Cranking up the duration of your Niagara Falls trip to three days is a doozy if you're looking to adventure beyond the Maid of the Mist and the Cave of the Winds.
 Things get rolling with those bucket-list draws in Niagara on day one.
 But then you're onto the skyscrapers of Canada's financial capital.
-And you'll finish with scenic cruises where Lake Ontario meets the St Lawrence River – keep the eyes peeled for sightings of A-lister mansions on the stunning islands that rise from the waters there!
+And you'll finish with scenic cruises where Lake Ontario meets the St Lawrence River – keep your eyes peeled for sightings of A-lister mansions on the stunning islands that rise from the waters there!

 Adding an extra day into the mix means you can expand those adventures north of the border.
 You'll get the usual Maid of the Mist ride and photo opportunities above the mighty Horseshoe Falls.
 But then you head off to hip and happening Toronto, to delve into Ripley's Aquarium and a soy-sizzling Chinatown district.

 Heading south from there, shopping stops lead into the Garden State.
 That opens up sightings of the Liberty Bell in Philly, along with jaunts to traditional Amish Country.
-Things finish up in DC, for compulsory selfies outside the White House and walks through the National Mall.
+Things finish up in DC for compulsory selfies outside the White House and walks through the National Mall.

 Niagara Falls trips are packed with fun and adventure.
-They take you to one of the most awesome corners of America, where tons of water crash through sheer-sided canyons and past islets on the Canada border.
-These days, there are oodles of attractions that help to make any jaunt to the waterfalls one to remember:
+They take you to one of the most awesome corners of America, where tons of water crash through sheer-sided canyons and past islets on the Canadian border.
+These days, there are oodles of attractions that help make any jaunt to the waterfalls one to remember: